Yes, America's anchorman is away and he'll be back Wednesday.

 And that's what they've done.

-If you had a 40 percent tax on your medical plan, and and you know, some of these plans, 20,000, that's a significant tax.
+If you had a 40% tax on your medical plan, and some of these plans, $20,000, that's a significant tax, that's going to reduce your ability to buy into that plan.

 That, my friend, is political rationing of your enemies.

-That's that's that's right.
+That's right.

-So people who have these uh so-called Cadillac health care plans will be downsizing to other kinds of health care plans.
+So people who have these so-called Cadillac health care plans will be downsizing to other kinds of health care plans.

-And that's why, as I always say, uh government health care in the United States is gonna be way worse than government health care in Canada or in Europe, because whatever you say about it in Canada, there is an equality of lousiness, uh they at least subscribe to the principle of equality of lousiness.
+And that's why, as I always say, government health care in the United States is going to be way worse than government health care in Canada or in Europe, because whatever you say about it in Canada, there is an equality of lousiness.

-Here it's all going to be special deals for this or that preferred uh opt-out and exemption, and it's gonna and it's gonna be a horrible thing that, as you say, at the bottom line is real people uh will be getting worse health care for it.
+And it's going to be a horrible thing that, as you say, at the bottom line is real people will be getting worse health care for it.

 Well, I mean, I guess he just is going on to hope that since he thinks the American electorate is composed of people who have IQs roughly three points lower than an eggplant, that we just won't figure it out.

-They're all talking about payoff.
+They're all talking about payoffs.

-No, I no, no.
+No, no, no.

-Quite discreet.
+Quite discredit.

 And that's the thing to remember.